IUCN Green Status of Species: Pilot program

 As of April 2020, preliminary IUCN Green Status assessments had been performed for 179 species.
 Among the IUCN Species Survival Commission Specialist Groups and IUCN Red List Authorities in existence in 2018, 52 out of the 135 working groups chose to contribute to the Green Status pilot.
 In interviews of stakeholders performed by the IUCN, it was suggested that Green List assessments may be most effective if performed at multiple spatial scales, such as in a regional assessment.
 Interviewees expressed concerns over the difficulty of establishing baseline Green Scores, especially for species that live in places difficult to survey, like the ocean, and in places, such as Europe, where human change has been occurring for a long time.
 They were also concerned about the cost of producing the new, complex assessments.
 The pilot was judged successful by the IUCN, leading to the launch of the program in mid-2021 and publication of Green Status assessments in the IUCN Red List using the updated Green Status of Species standard.

 Assessment

+The score (Green Score) is an average of spatial units currently occupied or occupied in the past by a species weighted by their status.
+Spatial units are discrete segments of the species population, and all spatial units together define the species' indigenous range: the distribution of the species prior to major human impacts on its abundance or distribution.
+Commonly used markers for the start of human impacts include the year 1500 CE (estimate of the beginning of European expansion) or 1750 CE (approximate beginning of the Industrial Revolution).
+To maintain relevance to modern conservation, the indigenous range represents species distributions at a time point between the year 1500 CE and 1950 CE.
+Expected additional range, such as habitats that a species may begin to occupy under anticipated climate warming scenarios, may be used in calculating long-term future Green scores.

-The score (Green Score) is an average of spatial units currently occupied or occupied in the past by a species weighted by their integrity.
-It is expressed as a percentage equal to:
+The Green Score is expressed as a percentage equal to: